QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 For elaborations on this theme, please see :doc:`perm_income_cons` and later parts of this lecture.

-We'll spend most of this lecture studying the finite-state Markov specification, but will also  treat the linear state space specification.
+We'll spend most of this lecture studying acquire finite-state Markov specification, but will also  treat the linear state space specification.